nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    > Task without any priority will be listed at the top.

    - list by priority (high to low): `ls /p dsc`
-   > Task with high riority will be listed at the top.
+   > Task with high priority will be listed at the top.

 3. Find command
    - Find task by name: `find talk`